joinerda/joinerda.github.io/_posts/2018-11-20-Hello-Unity.md

 Welcome to the first in a series of blog posts about my experiences using Unity as a modeling and visualization tool.
 This will cover a "hello world" style program for modeling in Unity, and will introduce the reader to creating a program in the unity interface, adding a game object to the scene, and using a script to control the game object's position.

+This first post is written assuming an audience new to Unity and not experienced at programming.

 Today's post is going to be my "Hello World" for modeling in Unity.
 Regardless of what modeling tool, language, environment, or interface I am using, the first example I always create is the simple harmonic oscillator.
 The problem is a classic one in physics education, consider a mass on a spring moved some small amount x from equilibrium.
 There is a restoring force on the mass that is greater if the distance from equilibrium is greater, and greater if the spring is stiffer (as represented by a spring constant k).
 The restoring force is written as